HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Supplementary Material

 \subsection{Data}

-In \cref{tab:data-stats} we presented some statistics of our datasets.
-Below we provide more detail about the specifics of how each dataset was constructed and processed before our analysis.
+In \cref{tab:data-stats} we present some statistics about the real datasets.
+Below we provide more detail about processing of the data. \paragraph{Flights} The flights dataset is given in the form of ``itineraries'', which correspond to tickets purchased together by a particular customer \citeappendix{transstats}.
+Each pathway is a sequence of airports corresponding to source, layovers, and destination.
+Our dataset is constructed by taking a uniform 5\% sample of these pathways from the first quarter of 2018.

-\paragraph{Tube} The Tube data is given in the form of origin-destination statistics between stations \cite{TFL}.
-We then use these statistics in conjunction with the first-order topology of the Tube network to construct pathways by computing the shortest path between each origin and destination, then assuming riders take this path.
+\paragraph{Tube} The Tube data is given in the form of origin-destination statistics between stations \citeappendix{TFL}.
+We use these statistics in conjunction with the first-order topology of the Tube network to construct pathways by computing the shortest path between every station and assuming riders take this path.
 If there are multiple shortest paths between an origin and a destination, the observed paths are distributed across them.

-\paragraph{Journal Citations} The journal citation data begins with a citation graph \cite{INSPIRE}, where a directed link is drawn from paper $i$ to paper $j$ if $i$ cites $j$.
+\paragraph{Journal Citations} The journal citation data begins with a citation graph \citeappendix{INSPIRE}, where a directed link is drawn from paper $i$ to paper $j$ if $i$ cites $j$.
 We then enforce that this graph is directed and acyclic by removing ``backlinks'', meaning links from node $i$ to $j$ such that $j$ was published after $i$.
 Pathways of citations are then constructed by walking from a ``source'' paper (a paper which was never cited in the dataset) to a ``sink'' paper (a paper that didn't cite any other papers in the dataset).
 Reversing the order of this pathway results in a chronological ``citation flow'' from the sink (the oldest paper) to the source (the newest paper).
-These sequences of papers are then projected using a mapping from individual paper to publication venue, giving us sequences of journals that cited one another through time.
-Our analysis is of this projected data.
+These sequences of papers are then projected using a mapping from individual paper to publication venue, resulting in sequences of journals that cited one another through time.

-\paragraph{Flights} The flights dataset is given in the form of ``itineraries'', which correspond to tickets purchased together by a particular customer \cite{RITA}.
-Each pathway is a sequence of airports corresponding to source, layovers, and destination.
-Our dataset is constructed by taking a uniform 5\% sample of these pathways from the first quarter of 2018.